Miyako City Osaka Hommachi

 Someone explained that the point of all the amenities usually included in Japanese hotels is that you don’t have to bring anything extra with you and simply enjoy your stay.

 Downstairs, the neatest luggage storage room I’ve ever seen.
 Self-served, you set a 4-digit combination and loop the lock around the handles of your stuff.
-It wouldn’t stop anyone from opening them up, though, but that’s a different problem.
+It wouldn’t stop anyone from opening them up, I suppose, but that’s a different problem.

 The guest lounge is open, bright, and full of greenery.
 A cozy place to relax from 3 to 10pm.